hablar en español

 1) If your child is having a birthday or other event and wants to bring something to share with the class, please have it be a non-food item (pencils, erasers, or stickers could be ideas).

-2) There will still be fun, planned opportunities for families to bring in foods to share.
-There will be pre-announced class party days for each grade level where families will be notified in advance that food will be in the class and of what foods they can bring.
+2) There may be fun, planned opportunities for families to bring in foods to share.
+These would be pre-announced class party days for each grade level where families will be notified in advance that food will be in the class and of what foods they can bring.
 Please talk with your child’s teacher about these class celebration days.

 3) When bringing food to school for pre-announced, sharing purposes, it must be store bought with a nutrition fact label and ingredient label.
+By having the nutrition fact label, we are able to help our diabetic children regulate their sugar levels and insulin needs.
 These foods can not be prepared at home, even if they are healthy foods like sliced fruit.
 We can not guarantee that home prepared foods don’t contain allergens.
 Foods must arrive on our campus still in packaging.
 Good examples of store prepackaged items are mini bags of carrots, mini bags of pretzels, mini boxes of raisins, packaged cheese sticks, or mini bags of sliced apples.

 We certainly appreciate the generosity and creativity of our Templeton families.
 The last thing we would want is a child being exposed to a life threatening allergen through a well-intentioned, home-baked food item shared in class.